ImpectAPI/impectR/README.md

 Please keep in mind that Impect enforces a rate limit of 10 requests per second per user.
 A token bucket logic has been implemented to restrict the amount of API calls made on the client side already.
-Thas’s why you will notice a variable called `bucket` in your global environment variable list after you made your first API call other than the AccessToken request.
-The rate limit is read from the first limit sent back by the API, so if this limit increases over time, this package will act accordingly.
+The rate limit is read from the first limit policy sent back by the API, so if this limit increases over time, this package will act accordingly.

 ## Final Notes